-The country has a worrying number of cases of missing persons.
+Another of the world's most populous countries, India has a worrying number of cases of missing persons.
 Statistics show that 88 women, kids, and men go missing by the hour, 2,130 people go missing every day, and 64,851 people every month.
-According to India’s NCRB data, West Bengal, Delhi, Tamil Nadu, Maharashtra, Madha Pradesh, and Rajasthan provinces have the highest number of missing persons.
+According to India’s National Crime Rate Bureau (NCRB) data, the provinces of West Bengal, Delhi, Tamil Nadu, Maharashtra, Madhya Pradesh, and Rajasthan have the highest number of missing persons.

-Statistics show about 180,000 people go missing in the UK every year.
-The number is believed to be a significant underestimate as 353,000 files of missing persons are opened every year.
-A majority of the missing persons comprise children, but 80% of them are found within 24 hours of filing a missing persons report.
+Statistics show that roughly 180,000 people go missing in the UK every year.
+This number is believed to be a significant underestimate, as 353,000 files of missing persons are opened every year.
+As in most countries, the majority of missing persons are children, the majority of whom (80% of them in the case of the UK) are located within 24 hours of the filing of a missing persons report.

-Syria is one country known for conflict and war; many of its citizens have disappeared.
-Armed opposition groups detain some while others have been subjected to enforced disappearance.
-In 2019, Syria recorded the highest number of missing persons (100,000) due to the conflict.
+The war-torn country of Syria has long been mired in a violent civil war that has seen many Syrian citizens disappear.
+Armed opposition groups detain some individuals, and others have been subjected to forced disappearances.
+In 2019, Syria recorded one of the highest numbers of missing persons (100,000) in the world due to the ongoing conflict.

 According to Mexico’s national register, more than 100,000 people have been reported missing over the last two years (2020-2022).
-Many missing persons comprise men who are victims of violence associated with organized crime.
-Most abductions go unreported because victims fear the repercussions if they involve the authorities.
+Many missing persons in Mexico are victims of violence associated with organized crime.
+Mexico's actual number of missing persons is likely much higher than its official number, as many abductions go unreported because victims fear the repercussions of involving the authorities.